tjakubiec218/CS1632_Spring2021/exercises/3/README.md

    "Include step descriptions as a separate comment" to generate more detailed comments.
 Leave other boxes unchecked.

-1. Save the resulting file into "RedditCatsTest.java".
+1. Save the resulting file into "RedditCatsTest.java" to the root of the exercise 3 directory.

 1. You will have to also add this line to the beginning of the @Before setUp() method in the generated RedditCatsTest.java file: